Brian has been a big movie fan since the 1960s when he discovered the French New Wave. He's been seeing as many movies as he can ever since.

 The Irving G. Thalberg Memorial Award is a prestigious lifetime achievement award that the Academy of Motion Picture Arts and Sciences presents periodically to film producers.

 The award, established in 1937, is named for Irving Thalberg, the "boy wonder" who headed the Production Division of Metro-Goldwyn-Mayer beginning at age 24.
 From 1924 to his untimely death in 1936, Thalberg personally supervised MGM's top movies and built the studio's reputation for sophisticated films.
 MGM became the premiere studio of its day and was the only Hollywood studio to consistently make a profit throughout the Great Depression.

 According to the Academy's official description of the award, honorees are "creative producers whose bodies of work reflect a consistently high quality of motion picture production.”
 The Academy's Board of Governors selects the recipients of the award and each year has discretion whether or not to name an honoree.
-To date, in the 75 Academy Awards® seasons since the Thalberg Award's inception, it has been presented 38 times, to 36 different individuals.
+To date, the Thalberg Award has been presented 39 times, to 38 different individuals.

 Here are all the winners of the Irving G. Thalberg Memorial Award, with short summaries of their careers and the work for which they were recognized.
 In keeping with the practice of the Academy, the year listed is the awards year, which, before 2009, is the year before the award was presented.